Winsford: 20th century

 By the Second World War, employment in the salt trade had declined as one company took control of all the salt works and introduced methods of manufacture that needed much less labour.
 Slum clearance started in the 1930s and, by the 1950s three new housing estates had been built on both sides of the river to replace sub-standard homes.
-However, even in the 1960s, Winsford could be described as "one long line of mainly terraced houses from the station to Salterswall".
+However, even in the 1960s, Winsford could be described as "one long line of mainly terraced houses from the station to Salterswall."

-The town experienced a major expansion in the late 1960s and 1970s with its designation as an Expanded Town under the Town Development Act 1952 to take excess 'overspill' population from Liverpool.
+The town experienced a major expansion in the late 1960s and 1970s, with its designation as an expanded town under the Town Development Act 1952 to take excess 'overspill' population from Liverpool.
 This saw the development of two new industrial areas on both sides of the town, new estates of council and private housing and a new shopping centre with a library, sports centre, civic hall and doctors' surgeries.
-But the town's population did not grow as much as planned, so the new civic buildings were too large for the population.
+However, the town's population did not grow as much as planned, so the new civic buildings were too large for the population.

 Vale Royal Borough Council was formed in 1974, covering Winsford, Northwich and a large rural area of mid-Cheshire.
 In 1991, the council moved its main office from Northwich to a purpose-built headquarters in Winsford, which since April 2009 has been used by its successor authority Cheshire West and Chester Council.
 The same building also houses Winsford Town Council.
-Since then both Cheshire Fire Service (in 1997) and Cheshire Police (in 2003) have moved headquarters from the county town of Chester to Winsford.
+Since then, both Cheshire Fire Service (in 1997) and Cheshire Police (in 2003) have moved headquarters from the county town of Chester to Winsford.

 Governance

-Political representation

-Currently there are two layers of local government with responsibility for Winsford, Cheshire West and Chester Council, and the town council.
-There used to be three tiers, however Vale Royal Borough Council and Cheshire County Council were abolished on 31 March 2009.
-The town falls within the Eddisbury constituency in Parliament, and has been represented by Edward Timpson since 2019.

-Winsford is served by Cheshire Police and forms part of Northwich Local Policing Unit.
+There are two tiers of local government covering Winsford, at civil parish (town) and unitary authority level: Winsford Town Council and Cheshire West and Chester Council.
+Both councils have offices at Wyvern House on The Drumber.
+For national elections, Winsford is part of the Mid Cheshire constituency.